ucsc-chpl/gpuharbor-artifact/README.md

 First, after installing the Flutter SDK according to the instructions specific to your operating system, run `flutter doctor` and make sure there are no issues building for Android devices.

-Clone the `gpu_lock_test_flutter` repository, and from that path run `flutter build apk` to build the apk.
+In the `gpu_lock_test_flutter` repository run `flutter build apk` to build the apk.
 If all goes well, it should be produced and the resulting APK file placed at `build/app/outputs/flutter-apk/apk-release.apk`.

 #### Running the app